 Engineering in consultation and agreement with Transportation recommends that the funding sources for street reconstruction and overlays be distributed 80% for arterials/collectors and 20% for local streets.
 For the purposes of planning, the Engineering Division adopted this hierarchy as an approach to budgeting for future pavement construction.
+Salt Lake City Council agreed with this recommendation and supported the expenditure of street Bond funds in this way.
 Support for prioritizing arterials and collectors in this hierarchy follows:

 - These are the primary emergency response routes to hospitals and snow removal routes and should be maintained at the highest level possible. - Greatest value for the \$/mile though the average cost to reconstruct an arterial/collector street is higher than a local street, a much larger segment of the community will benefit from the upgraded arterial/collector street.
 Most everyone in the community uses the arterial/collector streets on a daily basis whereas each local street serves a smaller segment of the community. - Local roads have much less Average Annual Daily Trips (AADT of less than 2,000) versus arterial/collector streets (AADT of 5,000 15,000).
-The slower posted speeds, and shorter travel distances makes it much easier for drivers on local streets to tolerate pavement distresses such as potholes. - Inclusion of the Transit Master Plan priorities, such as enhanced bus corridors, occurs along arterial and collector routes such as 200 S. - Economic activity, movement of people, goods and services rely on a well-maintained transportation network with arterials and collectors as its core that connects population hubs and council districts.
+The slower posted speeds and shorter travel distances makes it much easier for drivers on local streets to tolerate pavement distresses such as potholes.

+- Inclusion of the Transit Master Plan priorities, such as enhanced bus corridors, occurs along arterial and collector routes such as 200 S. - Economic activity, movement of people, goods and services rely on a well-maintained transportation network with arterials and collectors as its core that connects population hubs and council districts.